MIRO1 controls energy production and proliferation of vascular smooth muscle cells

 Methods

-An in vivo model of selective Miro1 deletion in VSMCs was generated, and the animals were subjected to carotid artery ligation.
-The molecular mechanisms relevant to VSMC proliferation were then explored in explanted VSMCs by imaging mitochondrial positioning and cristae structure and assessing the effects on ATP production, metabolic function and interactions with components of the electron transport chain (ETC).
+Carotid ligation was performed in an in vivo model of selective Miro1 deletion in smooth muscle cells.
+VSMC proliferation during the cell cycle and molecular mechanisms of smooth muscle cell proliferation were explored in cultured aortic VSMCs by imaging mitochondrial positioning and cristae structure and assessing the effects on ATP production, metabolic function and interactions with components of the electron transport chain (ETC).
+MIRO1 expression was analyzed in human coronary arteries, and its function was assessed via knockdown in human coronary artery VSMCs.

 Results